Presbyterian Church of Brazil: Interchurch relationships

 Presbyterian church in Brazil is a member church of the World Reformed Fellowship.

 The PCB does not belong to the World Communion of Reformed Churches.

 The PCB suspended its membership of the World Alliance of Reformed Churches in 1973, but in 1998 it reactivated its membership.
 In 2006 the Presbyterian Church in Brazil disaffiliated from the World Alliance of Reformed Churches due to theological differences.

 The church has fraternal relations with 17 Presbyterian Churches in the United States, South America, Africa, Europe and Asia.

 Theology

-The Presbyterian Church in Brazil is a socially, theologically conservative denomination.
+The Presbyterian Church in Brazil is a socially and theologically conservative denomination.
 The church teaches that life begins at conception, and abortion is a sin.
 According to the Scriptures, homosexual lifestyle is sinful and marriage is a covenant between one man and one woman.
 Officers, teaching elders, ruling elders and deacons in the denominations are men only.

 The Presbyterian Church in Brazil severed all ties with first the United Presbyterian Church in the USA, and later the Southern Presbyterian Church.